wvanderp/hs.js/README.md

 # hs.js
-a hearthstone simulator written in js
+An hearthstone simulator written in ts